scailable/sclbl-tutorials/sclbl-create-your-own-wasm/README.md

 <a name="compilation"></a>
 # 2. Compiling to WASM
 Before we look at the actual working code to create our own `.wasm` executable using `c`, we briefly look at the tools for compilation.
 There are a few different options available, and one you will find around the web easily is the [Emscripten approach](https://developer.mozilla.org/en-US/docs/WebAssembly/C_to_wasm).
-While this works, this is very much geared towards creating `.wasm` executables that are ran in a `javascript` runtime.
-This approach nicely (in part) takes care of the input and output for you, but gives less out-of-the-box control than we like to optimize our executables.
+While this often works smoothly, this approach is very much geared towards creating `.wasm` executables that are ran in a `javascript` runtime.
+So, although this approach nicely (in part) takes care of the input and output for you, it gives less out-of-the-box control than we like to optimize our executables.
 Also, as WebAssembly is becoming more popular, many [IDEs are also providing options to directly compile to WebAssembly](https://www.jetbrains.com/help/go/webassembly-project.html).
-It should not really matter which approach you use, as long as the right functions are exported.
+Effectively, it should not really matter which approach you use, as long as the right functions are exported.

 We currently use the [wasienv](https://medium.com/wasmer/wasienv-wasi-development-workflow-for-humans-1811d9a50345) toolchain to compile from `c` (and `c++`) to `wasm`.
 Installing the toolchain should be simple (on OSX and Linux that is):